 “I applied for a job as a field assistant on a Marion Island expedition but went as a researcher instead after SU phoned to ask if I was interested in doing my master’s,” says Ethel.

 She spent a total of 13 months on the remote sub-Antarctic island and credits the isolation and lack of modern comforts for her strong focus and determination as researcher.

 “Being in isolation from society and civilisation for so long built me up to be the focused and determined person that I am.
 I also learned to be innovative in the way that I approach research.
 It was also great that I had one of the leading scientists as a supervisor.
 Prof Steven Chown is one of the people that played a pivotal role in shaping me into the researcher that I am today – independence, critical thinking and systematic reasoning were always encouraged.”

-Her hard work payed off and Ethel’s MSc thesis titled ‘Species occupancy, distribution and abundance: indigenous and alien invasive vascular plants on sub-Antarctic Marion Island’ won the prestigious South African Association for the Advancement of Science (S2A3) Medal for the best MSc thesis at Stellenbosch University in 2008.
+Her hard work paid off and Ethel’s MSc thesis titled ‘Species occupancy, distribution and abundance: indigenous and alien invasive vascular plants on sub-Antarctic Marion Island’ won the prestigious South African Association for the Advancement of Science (S2A3) Medal for the best MSc thesis at SU in 2008.
 Ethel’s original research also led to her being recognised as one of Mail & Guardian’s ‘200 Young South Africans’ in 2010.

 “I wish I could say that postgraduate studies are an easy journey, but it’s tough and should only be entered into with passion and determination,” she says.
 “Due to unforeseen developments, I was faced with either quitting my doctoral studies or pushing on and forward.
 When I made the choice to continue, I took a gamble and my plant research had to be placed on hold and I ended up completing a PhD in zoology.”